jalinmayberry/Home-SOC-Lab/PART 1.md

 ## Installing a Worker Node

-We will use the worker node as the focal point of collecting our source logs.
-Ideally, the worker node would be on another host so we will use the other Raspberry Pi we setup earlier.
+We will use the Worker node as the focal point of collecting our source logs.
+Ideally, the Worker node would be on another host so we will use the other Raspberry Pi we setup earlier.

 1. Within Stream, navigate to the Workers tab